Temporal Label Smoothing for Early Event Prediction: Problem formalism and related work

-\paragraph{Learning objectives for imbalanced datasets.} Class imbalance is often addressed through loss reweighting techniques.
+We compare relevant training objectives for early event prediction in Table \ref{tab:related_work}, with further detail in Appendix~\ref{appendix:relatedwork}.
+Prior work on EEP typically focuses on addressing issues of class imbalance through loss reweighting techniques.
 Static class reweighting was used for sepsis or circulatory failure prediction~\citep{futoma2017learning,hyland2020} through a balanced cross-entropy, which assigns a higher weight to samples from the minority class~\citep{king2001logistic}.
 Still, performance improvements with this objective remain limited on highly imbalanced prediction tasks~\citep{yeche2021}.
 In contrast, dynamic reweighting methods such as focal loss and extensions~\citep{lin2017, polyloss} induce a learning bias towards samples with high model uncertainty, typically harder to classify.
-This approach can improve the prediction of disease progression from imbalanced datasets~\citep{roy2022disability} but does not consider patterns of sample informativeness over time.
+This approach can improve the prediction of disease progression from imbalanced datasets~\citep{wang2020feature,roy2022disability} but does not consider patterns of sample informativeness over time.
+Whereas class-imbalance techniques are not designed to account for any temporal structure between samples, these methods give higher importance to positive samples from the minority class, which are located closer to the event.

-\paragraph{Multi-horizon prediction.} In contrast, other early prediction models learn to leverage temporal trends in the data by outputting event predictions over several horizons \cite{tomavsev2019,tomavsev2021,roy2021multitask}.
-This training heuristic improves prediction performance on the horizon of interest but scales poorly with the number of output horizons.
-In Section~\ref{sec:link_mhp}, we highlight that TLS can induce a similar temporal bias in learning while overcoming scalability limitations.

-\paragraph{Label smoothing.} For greater generalization of models applied to heterogeneous real-world data, another well-known training strategy is to avoid model overconfidence through label smoothing~\cite{DBLP:conf/cvpr/SzegedyVISW16}.
-This regularization technique improves both the calibration of deep learning models \cite{DBLP:conf/nips/MullerKH19} and their performance under noisy labelling \cite{DBLP:conf/icml/LukasikBMK20, DBLP:conf/nips/MullerKH19}.
-Still, despite extensions including novel prior distributions over classes \cite{DBLP:conf/aistats/LiDB20} or modifications to the objective itself \cite{DBLP:conf/acl/MeisterSC20,DBLP:conf/aaai/LienenH21}, label smoothing remains designed for classification problems with i.i.d. samples, ill-adapted to the time-dependent nature of our data.
-To the best of our knowledge, we are the first work to explore adding a temporal dependence to label smoothing and empirically demonstrate the added value of this approach.

-Whereas reweighted loss functions only bias learning towards minority or uncertain data points, multi-horizon prediction and label smoothing approaches alter the individual sample optimum.
-As a consequence, these approaches avoid model overconfidence and are thus more robust to noisy labelling \citep{DBLP:conf/icml/LukasikBMK20}.
-In this work, we propose to combine the respective advantages of these established methods in a \emph{novel way} to improve early prediction of adverse events.